 * The use of male nouns is intended to reflect statistics

-When children witness conjugal violence, they also notice changes in behaviour and may say things such as:
+When children witness domestic violence, they also notice changes in behaviour and may say things such as:

 - “My parents argue all the time.”